 Some philosophers believe that trustworthiness can be “compelled by the force of norms” or, more generally, by the force of social constraints (Hardin 2002, 53; see also O’Neill 2002, Dasgupta 1988).
 In an effort to be trustworthy, people can subject themselves to social constraints, as someone does when she publicly declares her intention to lose weight, putting herself at risk of public censure if she fails.
 Alternatively, the trustor in a relationship can introduce the constraints by requiring that the trustee sign a contract, for example.
 The constraint imposed could be the primary motivation for being trustworthy.
 It would compel on ongoing commitment grounded in self-interest.
 Call this view of trustworthiness “the social contract view.”

 Many philosophers would agree that the social contract view is only a partial account of what could motivate trustworthiness.
 While social constraints can shore up trustworthiness, they cannot account for trustworthiness altogether.
 For, if they could, then the following sort of person would be trustworthy: a sexist employer who treats female employees well only because he believes that he would face legal sanctions if he did not (Potter 2002, 5).
-Many would argue that while this person's behavior is predictable or reliable, it is not trustworthy in any genuine sense.
-These theorists might distinguish mere reliability from trustworthiness on the grounds that people known or considered to be trustworthy have the power to betray us, whereas people known or considered to be merely reliable can only disappoint us (Holton 1994).
+Many would argue that while this person’s behavior is predictable or reliable, it is not trustworthy in any genuine sense.
+These theorists may distinguish mere reliability from trustworthiness on the grounds that people known or considered to be trustworthy have the power to betray us, whereas people known or considered to be merely reliable can only disappoint us (Holton 1994).
 The female employees might know that their employer treats them well only because he fears social sanctioning.
 In that case, he could not betray them, although he could disappoint them.
 And if that were true, he would not be trustworthy for them.

 An alternative to the social contract view is a view according to which trustworthy people are motivated by their own interest to maintain the relationship they have with the trustor, which in turn encourages them to encapsulate the interests of that person in their own interests.
 Russell Hardin defends this “encapsulated interest” view (2002).
-But it too is problematic.
+However, it too is problematic.
 To see why, consider how it applies to the sexist employer.
 He is not motivated by an interest to sustain his relationships with female employees: if he could easily fire them, or even avoid hiring them altogether, then he would do that.
 He is therefore not trustworthy.
 Imagine, however, that he did have an interest in maintaining these relationships and as a result he treated the women well, yet his interest stemmed from a desire to keep them around mainly so that he could daydream about having sex with them.
 (Hence, he remains a sexist employer.)
 To satisfy this interest, he would have to encapsulate enough of their interests in his own to keep the relationships going.
-And this would make him trustworthy on Hardin's account.
+And this would make him trustworthy on Hardin’s account.
 But is he trustworthy?
 The answer is surely “no,” if the women have an interest in being treated well in more than just a surface manner.
 My point here is that being motivated by a desire to maintain a relationship (the central motivation of a trustworthy person on the encapsulated interests view) may not require one to adopt all of the interests of the trustor that would actually make one trustworthy to that person.
 In the end, like the social contract view, the encapsulated interests view might describe only reliability, not trustworthiness.

 The social contract view and the encapsulated interests view are both instances of what Karen Jones calls “risk-assessment views” of trust or trustworthiness (1999, 68).
 According to them, people trust other people whenever they assume that the risk of relying on other people to act a certain way is low—because it is in the self-interest of these people to act that way—and so they rely on them.
 Self-interest determines trustworthiness on these accounts.
 Risk-assessment theories in general are popular among rational decision theorists and social contract theorists who presume that people are naturally self-interested.